 A second coffee shop location will likely have a different top selling drink, busy order times, and even inventory valuation.
-Real-time reporting is one of the best ways to run a successful multi-location business.
+Real-time reporting is one of the best ways to track key performance indicators for multi-location business.

 Compare the performance of each location to gain insight on which is more successful, the average order size, number of sales during a week, etc. This will show if your product strategy is working in a new market or if you need to re-think it.